Zoey-1987/Zoey-1987/README.md

 ### Welcome to my profile!
 ![Alt text](ZoeyWaveNoBackground.png)

-New to github but long time programmer 💜
+Working on expanding my programming knowledge 💜

+Completed:
+- Midi input system to play games using my musical keyboard
+-
 Currently working on:
-- Midi input system to play games using my musical keyboard
 - Custom Jeopardy maker for my friends
 - A gamified way of teaching people morse code
 - An audio player system for the various game OSTs I own